 Farm & Co.

-You know those sunflower field photos that are blowing up all over Insta right now?
-Yep, those sun-worshipping beauties are from this place!
-Farm & Co. is harvesting a variety of crops, and you’re invited to peruse their sunny fields, pick yourself a new yellow friend for $2 and say howdy to some happy chickens.
+You know those sunflower field photos that are blowing up all over Insta?
+Well, those sun-worshipping beauties are from this place!
+Farm & Co. is harvesting a variety of crops, and you’re invited to peruse their sunny fields, pick yourself a new yellow friend for $5 and say howdy to some happy chickens.
 Best enjoyed with a Blackboard coffee in hand (catch the mobile coffee Land Rover most weekends), spend all day filling your camera roll before stopping into their cosy shop stocked with a range of fresh produce, barn-made soups and the friendliest farmers you’ll ever meet.
 Open seven days, this 30-year-young avocado farm has transformed into something much bigger—a place for Kingscliff locals and visitors to enjoy fresh produce without harmful chemicals, every day of the week.
-PS: If you missed out on the sunflower selfies, they’ll be back in spring!
+PS: If you missed out on the sunflower selfies, keep an eye on their Insta page for when they're back in season.

 Where: 529 Cudgen Road, Cudgen, NSW